Diffusion Equations for Medical Images: Laplace equation

 \section{Laplace equation}

-In this section, we will show hot to solve for steady state of diffusion on a graph.
-The distribution of fictional charges within the two boundaries sets up a scalar potential field $\Psi$, which satisfies the Poisson equation
+In this section, we will show how to solve for steady state of diffusion.
+The distribution of fictional charges within the two boundaries sets up a scalar potential field $f$, which satisfies the Poisson equation

 where $\rho$ is the total charge within the boundaries.
-If we set up the two boundaries at different potential, say at $\Psi_{0}$ and $\Psi_1$, without enclosing any charge, we have the Laplace equation
+If we set up the two boundaries at different potential, say at $f_{0}$ and $f_1$, without enclosing any charge, we have the Laplace equation